 You must sanitise and balance the water to ensure it is clean and safe to use.
-This is done with our Startup Kit which contains all the necessary products, including test strips that can tell you what products to add and how much.
+This is done with the Starter Kit which contains all the necessary products, including test strips which will tell you what products to add and how much.